Global perspectives on Digital Health

 What we expect from your motivation letter:

-Please indicate in your motivation letter why you want to follow this specific course, why you want to follow the course at KIT Amsterdam, what do you expect to learn and how you will apply your newly gained competencies from the course in your work, what kind of benefits will it bring to your future career, etc. Describe a relevant problem you have experienced in the last two years that you would like to discuss during this specific course.
+Please indicate in your motivation letter why you want to follow this specific course, what do you expect to learn and how you will apply your newly gained competencies from the course in your work, what kind of benefits will it bring to your future career, etc. Describe a relevant problem you have experienced in the last two years that you would like to discuss during this specific course.
 Your motivation should be about ½-1 page.
 Please do not repeat your CV again.

 FAQ Online Application System